Justice-Reaper/Justice-Reaper/README.md

-# Welcome to My GitHub! 👋
+# Welcome to my GitHub! 👋

 Hey there!
 I'm Sergio, a 23-year-old cybersecurity enthusiast.
 I’ve always been passionate about technology, so much so that three years ago I decided to make it my career.
 I started by earning an associate’s degree in Multiplatform Application Development (MAD), where I developed multiple desktop applications using Java and mobile apps with Kotlin